Poikilos/postrecsort/README.md

 # postrecsort

-Sort files recovered by photorec, as comprehensively as possible.
+Sort files recovered by photorec using file analysis.

 ## Primary Features
 - Move images that are mostly transparent (to dest/Backup/blank).
 - Remove duplicate images by exact visual match.
-- Sort by extension into Documents, Pictures, Videos, and other directories ($HOME/Backup/unknown if unknown type).
+- Sort by extension into Documents, Pictures, Videos, and other directories ($HOME/Backup/unknown if unknown type, leave unmoved in source if ignored system file).
 - Sort and rename music files to "Artist/Album/track title".
 - Place videos and pictures that are too small in a "thumbnails" directory.